-To determine which pollinators visited L. tridentata flowers during the study period, 15-minute in-situ observation periods were completed at up to 6 shrubs per day for 10 days when blooming (14.5 hours).
+To determine richness of pollinators that visited L. tridentata flowers during the study period, 15-minute in-situ observation periods were completed at up to 6 shrubs per day for 10 days when blooming (14.5 hours).
 The same focal shrubs were observed but on different days than pan trap sampling and video trials.
 Due to the large size of the shrubs, it was not possible to accurately track flower visits per foraging instance, therefore only the frequency of foraging instances was recorded.
-The identity and behaviour of the visitors were recorded and voucher insects were collected when possible to facilitate identification.
-To determine if L. tridentata influences local microclimate, a total of 16 HOBO pendant data loggers were used to record micro-environmental conditions.
+The identity and behaviour of the visitors were recorded and voucher insects were collected to facilitate identification.
+To assess the influence of L. tridentata on microclimate, a total of 16 HOBO pendant data loggers were used to record micro-environmental conditions.
 Ground level temperature and light availability were recorded every 30 minutes between March 19th and May 14th, 2017 at eight microsite pairs.
 Daytime (9am to 9pm) and nighttime (9pm to 9am) averages and daily temperature variance were calculated.

 Statistical Analysis

-All statistical analyses were performed using R (R Core Team, 2017) and all code is available in this project’s repository (https://github.com/jennabraun/larrea.facilitation).
+All statistical analyses were performed using R version 3.5.2 (R Core Team, 2017), and all code is available on GitHub (https://github.com/jennabraun/larrea.facilitation).

 Visitation and Pollen Deposition

-To test for evidence that L. tridentata mediates pollinator visitation to M. glabrata, generalized linear mixed-models [GLMM] were fit using negative binomial error distributions with a loglink function to account for overdispersion (lme4).
+Generalized linear mixed-models [GLMM] were fit using negative binomial error distributions with a loglink function to account for overdispersion to test for evidence that L. tridentata mediates pollinator visitation to M. glabrata (lme4 – cite vignette).
 The number of foraging instances and total number of flowers visited were treated as response variables.
-Video length was log-transformed for the loglink function and used as an offset to maintain the count structure of the data.
-To test for the influence of conspecific floral density, the number of M. glabrata blooms was included as a covariate.
+Video length was log-transformed for the loglink function and used as an offset to maintain the count structure of the data (citation to offset idea).
+The number of M. glabrata blooming flowers was included as a covariate.
 We did not standardize visitation to visits/hour/flower because this assumes that pollinators respond linearly to conspecific floral density and that the slope of the relationship does not change with treatment (Reitan and Nielsen 2016).
-The individual microsite i.e. shrub ID + microsite was used as a random effect to account for the repeated measures study design in all models.
+The individual microsite i.e. shrub ID + microsite was used as a random effect to account for the repeated measures study design in all models (citation – perhaps Dalgard).
 Interactive, additive, and intercept only models were compared by AIC and likelihood ratio tests with χ2 approximations (Table A1, A2).
-To test for the influence of heterospecific blooming annuals and shrubs, negative binomial GLMMs (glmmTMB) with each covariate included in the additive model were used.
-A quasipoisson GLMM (glmmPQL, MASS) was used to explore which visitors were driving observed visitation patterns.
+The influence of heterospecific blooming annuals and shrubs on malc… pollination was tested with negative binomial GLMMs (glmmTMB) with each covariate included in additive models.
+A quasipoisson GLMM (glmmPQL, MASS – cite vignette) was used to explore which visitors with species specificity?
+Or perhaps the term should just be key species were driving observed visitation patterns.
+Do you mean that teste specific identity as a factor in the GLMM?

-In order to test for differences in foraging behaviours, Gamma GLMM models (glmer, lme4) were fit with foraging duration and proportion of flowers visited per foraging instance as response variables.
+In order to test for differences in foraging behaviours start a few sentences directly, Gamma GLMM models (glmer, lme4) were fit with foraging duration and proportion of flowers visited per foraging instance as response variables.
 Least-squares post hoc tests (lsmeans) were used on any significant interactions and the individual microsite was included as a random effect.

 Quasipoisson models (glmmPQL, MASS) were fit with conspecific and heterospecific pollen deposition as response variables.
 Distance to L. tridentata, distance to the nearest conspecific neighbour and the number of M. glabrata flowers were modeled as predictors.
 The sample ID nested in the flower ID nested in the plant was included as a random effect.
+Can you streamline all this somehow?
+XYZ responses were tested with this GLMM with model structure including… and other responses including….. were tested with … ?